windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 });
 ```

-To remove the custom section:
+To unregister the custom section:

 ```javascript
 Zotero.ItemPaneManager.unregisterSection(registeredID);
 ```

-More advanced options are documented in the [source code](https://github.com/zotero/zotero/blob/main/chrome/content/zotero/xpcom/itemPaneManager.js).
+For more advanced options, refer to the [source code](https://github.com/zotero/zotero/blob/main/chrome/content/zotero/xpcom/itemPaneManager.js).

-Explanations of the hooks of item pane section:
+Explanations of the hooks of the item pane section:

 - `onInit`: Called when the section is initialized and attached to the DOM.
 You can set up notifier observers here.
 The UI is not rendered yet, so you should not update the UI.
 - `onItemChange`: Called when the target item changes.
 This is useful for enabling/disabling the section based on the item.
 If the section is not enabled, the section will not be rendered.
 You should not update the UI.